 Gift giving is expensive.
 It’s so expensive in fact, that a survey from OfferUp found that 24 percent of Americans consider holiday spending their most stressful one-time expense of the year!

-The biggest holiday expense in 2018 will be gifts, with the average consumer predicted to spend $637.67 on gifts for family, friends, and coworkers alone.
+The biggest holiday expense is typically the cost of gifts, with the average consumer predicted to spend upwards of $637.67 on gifts for family, friends, and coworkers.

 Non-gift holiday items like food, decorations, flowers, and greeting cards are the second-largest spending category, with the average consumer spending $215.04 on those items alone.
 The third category – non-gift purchases – or “me” presents, will cost the average consumer $154.53.

-While the NRF expects Holiday shopping sales to rise, a turbulent stock market, tariffs due to a trade war with China, increased credit card debt, and rising housing expenses have many shoppers looking for ways to save this Holiday season.
+While the NRF expects Holiday shopping sales to rise, many shoppers are looking for ways to save this Holiday season.

 5 Money-Savings Ideas for Christmas Gifts & Presents